ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 Now autoscaler can be enabled.

 By default, the autoscaler allows you to scale based on CPU or Memory.
-The UI allows you to do CPU only \(for now\).
 Pods are balanced between the minimum and maximum number of pods that you specify.
 With the autoscaler, pods are automatically created or deleted to ensure that the average CPU usage of the pods is below the CPU request target as defined.
 In general, you probably want to start scaling up when you get near `50`-`90`% of the CPU usage of a pod.
 In our case, `1`% can be used with the load being provided.

 1. Navigate to **Administrator** perspective **Workloads > Horizontal Pod Autoscalers**, then click **Create Horizontal Pod Autoscaler**.